 Another argument against limited atonement points to the passages in the Bible that speak of Christ’s atonement in a more general or unlimited sense.
 For example, in 1 John 2:2 John says that Christ is the propitiation for the sins of the “whole world.”
 Likewise, in John 4:42 Jesus is called the “Savior of the world” and in John 1:29 is said to “take way the sin of the world.”
 Other verses that seem to indicate an unlimited view of the atonement include 2 Corinthians 5:14-15: “He died for all” and 1 Timothy 2:6: “He gave Himself a ransom for all” (although Matthew 20:28 and Mark 10:45 say Christ came to “give His life a ransom for many”).
 Those who believe in unlimited atonement use such verses to make the point that, if Christ died for all and takes away the sins of the world, then His atonement cannot be limited to only the elect.
 However, these verses are easily reconciled with the many other verses that support the doctrine of limited atonement simply by recognizing that often the Bible uses the words “world” or “all” in a limited sense.
 They do not automatically mean “every individual in the entire world.”
 This is evident when just a few verses are considered.
 In Luke 2:1 it is recorded that a “decree went out from Caesar Augustus that all the world should be registered,” and Luke 2:3 says, “So all went to be registered everyone to his own city.”
-But, clearly, that it is not talking about every individual in the whole world.
+But, clearly, it is not talking about every individual in the whole world.
 Caesar’s decree did not apply to the Japanese, Chinese or countless other people throughout the world.

 Similarly, the Pharisees, being dismayed at Jesus’ growing popularity said, “Look how the whole world has gone after Him!”
 Did every single person in the world follow Jesus?
-Or was the “world” limited to a small area of Palestine in which Jesus preached?
+Or was the “world” limited to a small area of Israel in which Jesus preached?

 So, it should be readily apparent that the phrase “all” or “all the world” does not necessarily mean every individual.
 Understanding that basic fact allows one to consider each of these seemingly universal passages in their contexts, and, when that is done, it becomes apparent that they do not present any conflict with the doctrine of limited atonement.